lucky-wolf/DW2-XL/README.md

 ### v1.18.3
 - Added an extra general slot to frigates for Ackdarian, Boskara, Gizurean, Human, Ikkuro, Mortalen, Quameno, and Zenox
-- Reduced ROF by 50% (non-intercept)
+- Reduced standard weapon ROF by 50%
-- Increase damage per shot 50% (non-intercept)
+- Increased standard weapon damage per shot by 50% (non-intercept)
+- Reduced intercept weapon ROF by 200%
 - Rebalanced shields
   - Buffed Tortoise
   - Normalized values for all standard shields (still need to apply those changes to [Ftr] - will build a script for that)